MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 *  If you clone the repo, you can update your local copy using git commands or features of various Dev apps.

-To clone the `WebView2Samples` repo, you must first install git.
+To clone the `WebView2Samples` repo (or the `WebView2Browser` repo), you must first install git.
 You can download the repo, as described above, or clone it.

 ### Install git